LazurasLong/Project-Grow-1/README.md

 Original code is from [here](https://github.com/kanton-aargau/project-grow)

-It is a simple clicker Game(similar to cookie clicker) which has some advancements and improvements compared to the original code.
+It is a simple clicker game(similar to cookie clicker) which has some advancements and improvements compared to the original code.

 [Website](https://apply55gx.github.io)